But a little outside input won’t hurt. [it would, though]

 Soon I was allocated to Claudia.
 Soon she contacted me and asked to postpone the beginning of our sessions till June.
 Which was sadly the opposite of soon and meant I had to wait two long, agonizing months during which merely the prospect of having decent counseling in the foreseeable future kept me going.
 Sooner became later et voilà, here we are, both ready to begin our journey together.

 Gesprächstherapie.
 For those of you who are not sure what exactly that is and too lazy to look it up, let me explain in a nutshell: established in the 1940s by Carl Rogers, it focuses on the patient, on the patient’s experience and awareness, feelings and thoughts.
 It is based on empathy and seeks to facilitate the patient so that they might be able to help themselves and find answers, solutions, help within.
 It’s about knowing and accepting who you are and allowing yourself to be exactly that and thus make change possible in the first place.
-Six core conditions build the foundation of person-centered therapy: contact, client incongruence, genuininess or therapist congruence, therapist unconditional positive regard, therapist empathetic understanding, client perception.
-All those fancy words describe a very specific relation between therapist and patient that is defined by empathy and by the therapist’s explicitly articulated desire and active attempt to relate to the patient and fully understand and appreciate his or her perspective as accurately as possible.
-This can be quite challenging for the therapist, too.
+Six core conditions build the foundation of person-centered therapy: contact, client incongruence, genuineness or therapist congruence, therapist unconditional positive regard, therapist empathetic understanding, client perception.
+All those fancy words describe a very specific relation between therapist and patient defined by by the therapist’s explicitly and articulated desire and active attempt to relate to the patient and fully understand and acknowledge their perspective.
 As Carl Rogers describes it:

 To be with another in this [empathic] way means that for the time being, you lay aside your own views and values in order to enter another’s world without prejudice.
 In some sense it means that you lay aside your self; this can only be done by persons who are secure enough in themselves that they know they will not get lost in what may turn out to be the strange or bizarre world of the other, and that they can comfortably return to their own world when they wish.
 Perhaps this description makes clear that being empathic is a complex, demanding, and strong – yet subtle and gentle – way of being.Carl Rogers, A Way of Being